firebolt-db/godocs/docs/Guides/managing-your-organization/index.md

 * [Enable multi-factor authentication](enabling-mfa.md)

 # Manage billing
-Learn how to manage billing. < say something else here, observability blah blah >
+Learn how to manage billing with observability at both organization and account levels.

 * [Manage billing](billing.md)